winnifredeatonarchive/wea_data/docs/github_documentation.md

                                <g ref="#sym"/>345</idno>

 ```
-In the last case, the identifier includes a non-Unicode character which is defined elsewhere by means of a `glyph` or `char` element referenced here as #sym.
+In the last case, the identifier includes a non-Unicode character which is defined elsewhere by means of a `glyph` or `char` element referenced here as
+        `#sym`
+    .